martiningram/jax_vs_numba_glicko/README.md

   `calculate_approximate_approximate_likelihood`.
 I've left them in for now though to have the code as similar to `numba` as possible.

+* The naive approach of just substituting the `jit` lines clearly doesn't work well, as JAX runs very slowly (20 s vs 121 ms for numba).

 ### Diff

 Result of running `diff glicko_jax.py glicko_numba.py`: